MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

 ### Scenario 4: customize Azure resources for different environment

 You can customize Azure resources for each environment, for example specifying Azure Function name, by editing the environment corresponding `.fx/configs/azure.parameters.{env}.json` file.
-Click [here](provision.md#example-specifying-the-name-of-function-app-instance) to see detail steps.

 For more information on BICEP template and parameter files, see [provision cloud resources](provision.md)